aimeerivers/eslint-config-plus-prettier/README.md

     npm run lint
     npm run format
+    npm run package:lint

 - `lint` will check for errors and fix formatting in `.ts` and `.js` files.
 - `format` will apply format rules to all possible files.
+- `package:lint` will warn of any inconsistencies in the `package.json` file.